 The AMP Act designates SoundExchange as the responsible party for royalty payments to producers, mixers, and sound engineers that participate in the creative process.
 These individuals will receive a portion of the sound recording royalties earned from satellite and online radio services.
 Remember, SoundExchange only deals with non-interactive radio services.

-What are the expected outcomes of the Music Modernization Act?
+What are the outcomes of the Music Modernization Act?

-Here are several points that indicate how the Music Modernization Act may affect the music business:
+Here are several points that indicate how the Music Modernization Act affects the music business:

 - Fair Rate - The Copyright Royalty Board will determine mechanical royalty rates based on a "willing buyer-willing seller" basis, meaning parties can agree on a fair market-based standard.

-- New Blanket Mechanical License - The bill will establish a new compulsory blanket mechanical license that allows digital music services to use musical works, using the market rates mentioned above.
+- New Blanket Mechanical License - The bill establishes a new compulsory blanket mechanical license that allows digital music services to use musical works, using the market rates mentioned above.

-- Mechanical Licensing Collective - The Register of Copyrights will create a new Collective for major publishers and independent songwriters to administer these new blanket mechanical licenses in order to collect, distribute, and audit royalties within a public database of ownership share information.
-The MLC will also update the database by matching compositions, and composition copyright owners, to sound recordings.
-Unclaimed royalties will be held for 3 years before being distributed to music publishers based on market share.
+- Mechanical Licensing Collective - The Register of Copyrights creates a new Collective for major publishers and independent songwriters to administer these new blanket mechanical licenses in order to collect, distribute, and audit royalties within a public database of ownership share information.
+The MLC also updates the database by matching compositions, and composition copyright owners, to sound recordings.
+Unclaimed royalties are held for 3 years before being distributed to music publishers based on market share.
 Licensees (both blanket and non-blanket) such as streaming services will help fund the Mechanical Licensing Collective through the payment of administrative fees.

-- Digital Service Provider Liability - When the new blanket mechanical license becomes available, digital streaming services will reduce their liability for copyright infringement if they show good-faith efforts to identify musical work owners with accrued unmatched royalties.
+- Digital Service Provider Liability - With the new blanket mechanical license, digital streaming services have reduced their liability for copyright infringement if they show good-faith efforts to identify musical work owners with accrued unmatched royalties.
 They will only be liable for actual royalties owed.
-The Copyright Office will additionally no longer accept Notices of Intention (NOIs) for digital uses, which are currently required under the compulsory mechanical license.
+The Copyright Office additionally no longer accepts Notices of Intention (NOIs) for digital uses, which were required under the compulsory mechanical license.

-- Federal Protection of Pre-1972 Sound Recordings - Recording artists may see an uptick in digital radio royalties for pre-1972 sound recordings, since they will now be under federal protection, mandating digital radio services to pay for these particular recordings.
-The same statutory license will govern audio transmissions of both pre- and post-1972 sound recordings, and state and common law claims will be preempted over digital radio performances of these sound recordings.
+- Federal Protection of Pre-1972 Sound Recordings - Recording artists may see an uptick in digital radio royalties for pre-1972 sound recordings, since they are now under federal protection, mandating digital radio services to pay for these particular recordings.
+The same statutory license will govern audio transmissions of both pre-and post-1972 sound recordings, and state and common law claims are preempted over digital radio performances of these sound recordings.

-- Studio Professionals - Sound recording royalties from satellite radio and online radio services will now be directly paid to studio professionals via SoundExchange.
+- Studio Professionals - Sound recording royalties from satellite radio and online radio services are now directly paid to studio professionals via SoundExchange.
 Recording artists can send a "letter of direction" to SoundExchange in order to distribute a portion of the royalties to any contracted studio professional involved in the creative process of the sound recording.
-In addition, SoundExchange will distribute 2% of royalties to studio professionals for sound recordings fixed before November 1, 1995 if there is no letter of direction.
+In addition, SoundExchange will distribute 2% of royalties to studio professionals for sound recordings fixed before November 1, 1995, if there is no letter of direction.